uthmel/react-effect-for-fetch/README.md

 - The complete publication history as an unordered list

 The `Users` list should render:
-- An image of the user
+- A profile image
 - The full name of the user
-- The background colour of each list item should change according to gender
+- The background colour of each list item should be set the the person's favourite colour
 - The email of the user

 > The `Advice` section is for the **Extension** only.